 10 sessions Wednesday mornings from 10 – 11:30 a.m. starting November 20, 2019.
 Nov 20, 27, and Dec 4, 11, 18, 2019: Jan 8, 15, 22, 29, and Feb 5, 2020

-Long ski days from noon – 2:30 pm at Cooking Lake-Blackfoot Provincial Recreation Area with dates and locations by mutual arrangement, based on weather and ski conditions.
+Long ski days at Cooking Lake-Blackfoot Provincial Recreation Area with dates and locations by mutual arrangement, based on weather and ski conditions.

-Combined Wrap-up celebration for all Birkie Training Groups: Evening of Feb 11 or 12, 2019 hosted by Alley Kat brewery (Food & drink provided)
+Combined Wrap-up celebration for all Birkie Training Groups: Evening of Feb 10 or 11, 2020 (TBD) hosted by Alley Kat Brewery; food and drink provided.

 - no refunds if course is run